Erfan-almrwani/capstone4-mvc/README.md

-# Library Management System - Challing 3
+# Library Management System - Challenge 3

 A comprehensive Library Management System built using PHP MVC architecture with PDO and advanced OOP concepts.